LootCalc

 Apex Pack Probability Guide – Drop Rates, Loot Ticks, Battle Pass Refunds

 Apex Legends has always been upfront about its loot drop rules, yet the majority of players only hear the marketing bullet point: “You are guaranteed heirloom shards every 500 packs.”
 That statement hides nuance.
 Platform-specific base rates (1.1% PC vs 1.0% console), seasonal boosts, loot tick bonuses, collection events, and Battle Pass refunds all distort how quickly you hit that guarantee.
-This guide packs 3,000+ words of practical models, screenshots, and governance rituals so you can budget with confidence.
-The first fold intentionally delivers more than 300 words so AdSense reviewers and readers alike see immediate value.
-No collapses, no paywalls—just probability math and workflow design.
+This guide translates those moving parts into practical models, screenshots, and governance rituals so you can budget with confidence.

 We structure the guide around the calculators on LootCalc: the Pack Probability Calculator, the Heirloom Tracker, and the Battle Pass Planner.
 Each tool solves a slice of the grind, and together they create a complete picture—packs supply shards, trackers log pity, and the pass supplies coins you reinvest.
 Throughout the article we reference glossary entries for expected value, variance, and probability, ensuring readers can audit every term.
 We also link to our Methodology page so transparency is built in.

 The remainder of this guide breaks down platform-specific drop rates, seasonal boost scenarios, refund budgeting, loot tick logging, event bundle ROI, and team communication.
 You will see tables that convert EA’s statements into practical workflows, charts that illustrate how an extra 50 packs changes the probability curve, and checklists for sharing data with your squad.
-When we reference “Methodology & Hands-on”, we explicitly show how we collected data and how you can reproduce it.
-The final sections follow the mandated cadence—Assumptions, Formula & Pseudocode, Worked Example, Edge Cases, Common Mistakes—so auditors can instantly verify our claims.
+The Data Sources & Limitations section explains where each number comes from and which values are estimates, so teammates can verify the reasoning.

 Share on XShare on FacebookShare on RedditPin on Pinterest